deeqkko/pk-js-spa/README.md

 STATUS:COMPLETE

-write your name on screen using canvas and gradient(s) and make it move from top to bottom make a stickman, which looks a bit like yourself using Canvas
+write your name on screen using canvas and gradient(s) and make it move from top to bottom

 filename = myname.html
 STATUS: Finally, finally COMPLETE!
 Wee...

+make a stickman, which looks a bit like yourself using Canvas filename = stickman.html
+STATUS: OK